deepteshagrawal-stuff/stuff-nebula-terraform-modules/README.md

 ├── providers.tf
 └── variables.tf
 ```
-This can be generated using the following commands (also contained in the shell script ./terraform.sh):
+This can be generated using the following commands (Linux):
 ```
 mkdir terraform
 mkdir terraform/policies